kbzh2558/Regression_Analysis_on_the_Factors_Affecting_the_Monthly_Spending_of_Desautels_Students/README.md

     <summary>Data Collection.</summary>

     - data collection was completed through a delicately designed questionnaire built on `Qualtrics` platform.
 The link can be found [here](https://qfreeaccountssjc1.az1.qualtrics.com/jfe/form/SV_bsIn07U5qcK27IO).
 The questionnaire comprised seven questions, six requiring numerical inputs, while the remaining required a text input.
-    - Based on conventional wisdom, the following independent variables were selected:
+    - based on conventional wisdom, the following independent variables were selected:
         - a. the distance of residence from McGill in kilometers (quantitative),
         - b. frequency of dining out per month in numbers of times (quantitative),
         - c. living arrangement(categorical),